mrmagic2020/Remove-Jamf-on-Mac/README.md

 ### If you have Terminal (or equivalent) sorted

 We will be using `Terminal` as an example.
-You shouldn't have any problem following these steps with other alternatives.
+You shouldn't have any problem following these steps with its alternatives.

 1. Open `Terminal`.